• Home

 How to Find Internet Providers in Your Area

 Now that you’ve listed out what you use the internet for, it should be easier to decide on the speed you need.
-To find your estimated speed needs, we’ll detail the number of devices in your household, plus the required speed for your typical activities.
+To find out the ideal speed for you, first, count how many devices you have at home.
+Then, consider the speed required for your regular activities.

-Pro tip: when counting connected devices in your home, don’t forget about smart home devices.
-Even if you’re not using the smart capabilities every day, if it’s connected to your network, it requires some extra speed.
+When counting connected devices in your home, don’t forget about smart home devices.
+Even if you’re not using it every day, it’s still connecting to your network.

 Number of Devices Activity Recommended download speed